Joao-Peterson/pnet/README.md

 ### Callback

-A callback of type `pnet_callback_t` must be provided as argument when using timed transitions. **It will** be called after the execution of the delay for a given transition and that transition is still sensible. **It will not be called** when a instant transition was fired.
+A callback of type `pnet_callback_t` must be provided as argument when using timed transitions. **It will** be called after the execution of the delay for a given transition and that transition is still sensible. **It is also called** when a instant transition was fired.

 It's form is as follows: